pri-k/docs-mysql/index.html.md

 ## <a id="limitations"></a>Limitations ##

+- Support for the Experimental HTTPS-only feature is broken, and will be fixed in a coming release.
 - Only the InnoDB storage engine is supported; it is the default storage engine for new tables.
 Attempted use of other storage engines (including MyISAM) may result in data loss.
 - All databases are managed by shared, multi-tenant server processes.
 Although data is securely isolated between tenants using unique credentials, application performance may be impacted by noisy neighbors.
 - Round-trip latency between database nodes must be less than five seconds; if the latency is higher than this nodes will become partitioned.
 If more than half of cluster nodes are partitioned the cluster will lose quorum and become unusable until manually bootstrapped.